di-demo/AdaptiveAI-Agent/README.md

-Adaptive Knowledge based AI powered agent to aid human cognition and act as a highly integrated personal assistant by addressing the following areas -
+Adaptive Knowledge based AI powered agent to aid human cognition and act as a highly integrated personal assistant by creating data orchestration layer that handles the following areas:
+#
-# apply qualitative data filters on huge data volumes
-# separate data from noise
-# transform data -> information -> knowledge
-# extract meta-knowledge from knowledge
+apply qualitative data filters on huge data volumes separate data from noise transform data -> information -> knowledge extract meta-knowledge from knowledge

 # Sample Use Case
 fruit-detection